wendyverdonk93/docs/content/faq/getting-started/_index.md

 layout: 'faqplugins'
 short_description: "Learn about how you can get started with MultiSafepay from the on boarding process to testing."
 ---
-Here you find all the information you need to start processing payments with MultiSafepay.